What is the Australian Early Development Census (AEDC)?

 Using AEDC results

-AEDC results are presented according to the local community or area where you live.
+AEDC results are presented for each state.
+You can look up results according to the local community or area where you live.
 This lets your community see how its children are developing compared with other children across Australia.

 It also helps government services and community organisations work out how they can best support children and families in the years before school.